 So we can fall into the trap of using our differences as a way to make our partner wrong, which only generates friction, distance, and perpetual conflicts that wear couples down.
 We fight against our partner’s differences and judge them.

 But wait—isn’t this a perfect situation for exchanging our unique qualities and gifts?

 What we want to create is a thriving relationship in which each of us is stimulated by our differences to become better.
-We can use our differences as a springboard to balance our perceptions of the world, develop skills that may be weak or absent, and make our life together a fun adventure.
+We can use our differences as a springboard to balance our perceptions of the world, develop skills that may be under-developed, and make our lives together a fun adventure.